jdibenes/hl2ss/README.md

 - Client can configure the resolution and framerate of the Front Camera.
 See [here](etc/pv_configurations.txt) for a list of supported configurations.
 - Client can configure the focus, white balance, and exposure of the Front Camera.
 See [here](viewer/client_ipc_rc.py).
 - Frame timestamps can be converted to [Windows FILETIME](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime) (UTC) for external synchronization.
 See [here](viewer/client_ipc_rc.py).
-- Client can send messages to a Unity application using the plugin.
+- Client can send messages to a Unity, Unreal, or native UWP application using the plugin.
 - Server application can run in background (alongside other applications) when running in flat mode.
 - [C++ client library](extensions).
 - [MATLAB client (MEX)](extensions).
-- [hl2da plugin](https://github.com/jdibenes/hl2da): access sensor data from Unity, Unreal, and native UWP apps running on the HoloLens.
+- [hl2da plugin](https://github.com/jdibenes/hl2da): access sensor data from Unity, Unreal, and native UWP applications running on the HoloLens.

 **Technical Report**